germainep/web-sprint-challenge-adding-data-persistence/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables.

-In order to have a many to many relationship we need a table to link the two
+In order to have a many to many relationship we need a intermediary table to link the two

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.